 This document provides a Session Initiation Protocol (SIP) based protocol framework that serves as a means of user configuration of supplementary services in the IP Multimedia (IM) Core Network (CN) subsystem.
 The protocol framework relies upon the contents of the Request-URI in a SIP INVITE request to enable basic configuration of services without requiring use of the Ut interface.
 This document is applicable to User Equipment (UE) and Application Servers (AS) which are intended to support user configuration of supplementary services.

+1.2.2.2.139 TS 24.239

+Flexible Alerting (FA) using IP Multimedia (IM) Core Network (CN) subsystem; Protocol specification

+This document provides the protocol details for the Flexible Alerting supplementary service in the IP Multimedia (IM) Core Network (CN) subsystem.
+Flexible Alerting (FA) causes a call to a pilot identity to branch the call into several legs to alert several termination addresses (group members) simultaneously.
+The first leg to be answered is connected to the calling party.

+The other call legs are abandoned.
+The document is applicable to User Equipment (UE) and Application Servers (AS) which are intended to support the FA supplementary service.

-1.2.2.2.92 TS 24.247
+1.2.2.2.140 TS 24.247

 Messaging service using the IP Multimedia (IM) Core Network (CN) subsystem; Stage 3